crafn/website/content/new_engine.md

 - I'll have to pick the rest of my poison from both C and C++.

 And so I chose C. I'm still in the figuring-out stage, but after 25kloc I haven't yet regretted.
 In fact, I've found ways to eliminate most of the headaches I had with C++, while introducing only few new ones.
 I've found more simplicity, efficiency, and elegancy in the separation of data and operations than I could've believed.

+#### EDIT: Clarification
+The text seems to make it easy to think that my progression went like:

+1. be newbie with C++
+2. fail with it
+3. "Boo!
+C++ is bad!
+C is better!"

+, but it's more subtle.
+It really went like this:

+1. be newbie with C++
+2. fail with it
+3. start gaining experience and knowledge
+4. rewrite multiple parts of the C++ engine multiple times, over multiple years
+5. understand and applaud for the solutions and thinking shown by experts like Herb Sutter and Scott Meyers
+6. realize that I shouldn't be using some parts of C++ (exceptions, stdlib)
+7. start to ponder if I really need even the good parts of C++
+8. my codebase is bloated from the newbie times and compiles so slow that I don't get anything done
+9. a jump to the unknown
+10. Realize that most of the delicate thinking and solutions of C++ experts are just not needed when programming in C. Be positively surprised with C, even though it still leaves a lot to be desired.